OVNI-CODE/Autoloading-MP3-player-PHP-HTML5/README.md

-# Autoloading-MP3-player-PHP-HTML5
+# Autoloading-MP3-player-PHP-HTML5<br>
->Code snippet of an Mp3 player for use on websites<br>
+Code snippet of an Mp3 player for use on websites<br>

-* Check out the demo at https://www.snakebeings.org/GitHubDemo <br>
+Check out the demo at https://www.snakebeings.org/GitHubDemo <br>

 FEATURES:
 *auto reading of mp3 files in same directory to create playlist using PHP<br>
 *Displays a list of the sound files - generated automatically<br>
-* Starts a HTML5 audio player playing each song on the list<br>
+*Starts a HTML5 audio player playing each song on the list<br>
 *Update or add to the playlist by adding more .mp3 files into the directory on your website<br>
 *The filename, minus the .mp3 extention, is displayed as the track title<br>